 The GoPro Fusion camera shoots both.

-My tours tend to cover 10+ kilometres in total.
-Shooting video for this length of time will quickly drain the cameras battery and can often cause overheating issues (especially on warmer days).
+My tours tend to cover 10+ kilometres / 2+ hours in total.
+Shooting video for this length of time quickly drains the cameras battery and can often cause overheating issues (especially on warmer days).

 Update (2019-07-05): Read more about increasing the battery life of your GoPro Fusion to shoot videos here.